White Rose Student Research Contest

 The 2024-2025 contest theme is

-OTHER VICTIMS OF NAZI PERSECUTION & MURDER
+NON-JEWISH VICTIMS OF NAZI PERSECUTION & MURDER

 Between 1933 and 1945 the Nazis sought to create a racial state comprised of what they deemed to be a racially pure population.
 To achieve this goal, the Nazis used propaganda, coercion, and terror to align the thoughts and values of German citizens with Nazi ideology.
 The German government persecuted its own citizens because of their beliefs, behaviors, and identities.
 The persecution and murder of non-Jews deemed unworthy of inclusion in the Nazi state often pre-dated the persecution of Jews and laid the groundwork for the mechanisms that would be used in the genocide of approximately 6 million Jews.